zekebarger/AccuSleep/README.md

 Barger, Z., Frye, C. G., Liu, D., Dan, Y., & Bouchard, K. E. (2019).
 Robust, automated sleep scoring by a compact neural network with distributional shift correction. *PLOS ONE, 14*(12), 1–18.

+The data used for training and testing AccuSleep are available at https://osf.io/py5eb/

 Please contact zeke (at) berkeley (dot) edu with any questions or comments about the software.

 ## Installation instructions